 Compare Online Doctors Australia

 Side-by-side comparison of Australia's main online doctor telehealth services.
-Costs, doctor type, what's included — and which one bulk-bills at $0.
+Costs, doctor type, what's included, and which services bulk-bill at $0.

 Which is the cheapest online doctor service in Australia?

-For eligible Medicare cardholders, NewDoc bulk-bills every consultation it offers at $0 — with no after-hours surcharges.
-The eScript, Mental Health Treatment Plan, and any same-visit specialist or pathology referral are included at no extra charge.
+For eligible Medicare cardholders, NewDoc bulk-bills every consultation it offers at $0, with no after-hours surcharges.
+The eScript, mental health care plan, and any same-visit specialist or pathology referral are included at no extra charge.
 NewDoc operates generally between 8 am and 11 pm most days, with availability varying day to day.

 Australian online doctor services compared